ubccpsc/310/docs/26w1/materials/unit-02/index.md

 ## Where this is going

-Part 1 gave you the tools; this part scaled them up to a boundary you can't take back.
-What neither part asked is where the requirements came from in the first place, or how a team changes one codebase without breaking each other.
+Unit 1 gave you the tools; this unit scaled them up to a boundary you can't take back.
+What neither unit asked is where the requirements came from in the first place, or how a team changes one codebase without breaking each other.
 That's the second half.